-This test is done to detect breast cancer.
+This test is done to find breast cancer.
 It may be done:

 Possible Complications TOP

-Problems from the procedure are rare, but all procedures have some risk.
-If you are planning to have a mammogram, your doctor will review potential problems with you.
+Problems from the test are rare, but all procedures have some risk.
+If you are planning to have this test, your doctor will go over potential problems with you.

-A mammogram does use radiation.
+The test does use radiation.
 You and your doctor will weigh the harms and benefits of this test.
-A mammogram may not be advised if you are pregnant.
-Be sure to discuss these risks with your doctor before the test.
+The test may not be advised if you are pregnant.
+Be sure to talk about these risks with your doctor before the test.